UMN-LATIS/elevator/documentation/docs.md

 ### Text Area ###

-A text area is a larger text entry field which supports line returns.
+A text area is a larger text entry field which supports line returns and formatting.

 ### Date ###